My lowest point as far as brain fog goes in a dreadful perimenopause journey (that story is here) was at a Safeway store.

 CBD for acetylcholine levels key to perimenopause brain fog

-We've seen how choline and its direct metabolite, acetylcholine is key to cognitive functioning.
+We've seen how choline and its direct metabolite, acetylcholine are key to cognitive functioning.

 Estradiol directly drives its levels.